Axiver/reddits-nightmare/README.md

 The bot will then ask you to whitelist subreddits.
 This part is important as broken subreddits can cause the bot to crash.

 When prompted, type in the subreddits, without the `r/`, that you want the bot to browse.
 Single subreddits like `r/all` works too.
 Any subreddits that are below 2 characters long will be fixed automatically.
-You should end up with something like this:
+Your console should end up with something like this:

 `What subreddit(s) do you want to whitelist?`
 `(r/all works too.
 Do NOT include 'r/'.
 Seperate using commas.
 Make sure the subreddit exists, or the bot will spit out errors/crash later on.)`